periph/website/site/content/index.md

 ```

-# Application developers
+# Library

-For [application developers](/apps/), `periph` provides OS-independent bus
+For [application developers](/library/), using `periph` as a library provides
-interfacing.
+OS-independent bus interfacing.
 It really tries hard to _get out of the way_.
-Here's the canonical
-"toggle a LED" example:
+Here's the canonical "toggle a LED" example:

 ~~~go